jdantonio/functional-ruby/README.md

 * Basic pattern matching for instance methods.
 * Parameter count matching
-* Mathing against primitive values
+* Matching against primitive values
 * Matching by class/datatype
 * Matching against specific key/vaue pairs in hashes
 * Matching against the presence of keys within hashes
-* Reasonable error messages when no match is found
-* Dispatching to superclass methods when no match is found
+* Implicit hash for last parameter
+* Variable-length parameter lists
+* Guard clauses
 * Recursive calls to other pattern matches
 * Recursive calls to superclass methods
+* Dispatching to superclass methods when no match is found
+* Reasonable error messages when no match is found

 ### To-do